You need a domain name to launch a website. A domain name helps people to identify and locate your website/brand. It is that simple.

 After you’ve got the main TLD (.com) in the bag, you should consider getting the other TLDs.

 Depending on your budget, you might not be able to purchase all the TLDs at once.
 Make it a goal to buy one every few months, and soon you will have your entire basis covered.

 Choose a Unique & Brandable Domain Name

 A domain name is an integral part of your online profile.
 You need a domain name that helps you stand out from the crowd.
 This is important regardless of whether you are building a personal or business website.

-While there are many popular websites with odd domain names, realise they are the exception and not the rule.
-You have many tasks ahead; make them easier by having a domain name that helps your online profile and brand.
+While many popular websites have odd domain names, realise they are the exception and not the rule.
+You have many tasks ahead; make them more manageable by having a domain name that helps your online profile and brand.